AllThatIsTheCase/AllThatIsTheCase.github.io/react.md

 **GODDAMN WRONG**

 Angular works just fine.
-I'm following the tutorial and while there's an amount of magic going on under the hood that scares even a Roby on Rails dev, at least things are *working*, **30 minutes into the tutorial**.
+I'm following the tutorial and while there's an amount of magic going on under the hood that scares even a Ruby on Rails dev, at least things are *working*, **30 minutes into the tutorial**.
 Yay!

 Except... hey, this is the tutorial for Angular 2.
 Hmm, I don't suppose that... nope, angular-material is Angular 1 only.
 OK, whatever, Angular 1 it is.
 Oh, Angular 1 is *nothing like* Angular 2?
 Uh, that doesn't bode well.
 And sure,